mlanduyt/Assignment2/README.md

 pip install -e .
 ```
 ### Background
-This code is meant to create and solve strutural response.
-This is performed by defining nodes, connecting them through matrices, assigning boundary conditions and external forces.
-This code determines displacements, rotations, and internal forces; which are subsequently utilized to determine the buckling mode and shape.
+This code is designed to operate as a simple computational fluid dynamics solver.
+This simple solver uses the differential form of the navier stokes equation to step through fluid dynamics and solve for the expected flow response.
+The solver is used to calculate poiseuille and couette flow; and compared to expected analytical results.

 ### Examples/Template
 The tutorials provided evaluate fundamental pipe flow equations.
 The applicable navier stokes equations are described in each tutorial.